wattrg/matplotlib-figure-testing/README.md

 * `"theta"` (for wedge patches)
 * `"center"` (for wedge patches)
 * `"r"` (for wedge patches)

 If a provided attribute doesn't make sense for the particular object being compared, it will be ignored.
+If `attrs` is not provided, all the relevent attributes will be tested.